 The design and permitting phase for the restoration of Town Hall began in April 2014.
-Construction began in July 2017 and will finish in late 2018.
+Construction began in July 2017 and will finish in February 2019.
 In 2017 we kicked off INSIDE/OUT, a season of programs taking place in neighborhoods throughout Seattle.

 The project is managed by Point 32 Services; designed by architects Weinstein A|U (design architect) and Building work (Architect of Record); acoustic engineering by Jaffe Holden; and built by RAFN Construction.

 General Contractor RAFN is a leader among sustainable builders in the Puget Sound region.
 They have worked on projects such as the Seattle University’s Connolly Center and Campion Ballroom, the Bethany Presbyterian Church, and the Boeing Imax Theater.